top of page

 AuDHD individual with accommodation supports

-If you are experiencing the unique challenges of both, working with an autism and ADHD coach may be beneficial.
+If you are experiencing the unique challenges of both, understanding AuDHD can help you find language, self-acceptance, and the right kind of support.
+Working with an autism and ADHD coach or AuDHD therapist may be beneficial.

 Read on to discover more about ADHD, autism, and the similarities and differences between these two.